learn-co-curriculum/dsc-big-data-introduction/README.md

 ## 3 V's of Big Data

 Doug Laney published a [paper](https://blogs.gartner.com/doug-laney/files/2012/01/ad949-3D-Data-Management-Controlling-Data-Volume-Velocity-and-Variety.pdf) on three defining characteristics of big data.
 Three main features characterize big data: volume, variety, and velocity, or the three V’s.
 The volume of the data is its size, and how enormous it is.
 Velocity refers to the rate with which data is changing, or how often it is created.
-Finally, Variety includes the different formats and types of data, as well as the different kinds of uses and ways of analyzing the data:
+Finally, variety includes the different formats and types of data, as well as the different kinds of uses and ways of analyzing the data:

 <img src="./images/3_components.png" width=500>

-Let's look a bit deeper into what these 3Vs refer to:
+Let's look a bit deeper into what these 3 V's refer to:

 ### VOLUME
-Volume refers to the __amount of data__ generated through websites, portals and online applications in a data-driven business.
+Volume refers to the __amount of data__ generated through websites, portals, and online applications in a data-driven business.
 Especially for online retailers, volume encompasses the available data that are out there and need to be assessed for relevance.

 Consider the following:

 As of 2019, Facebook has 2.32 billion users, Youtube: 1.9 billion users, WhatsApp: 1.6 billion users and Instagram 1 billion users.
-Every day, these users contribute to billions of images, posts, videos, tweets, etc. You can now imagine the insanely large amount (or Volume) of data that is generated every minute around the world.
+Every day, these users contribute to billions of images, posts, videos, tweets, etc. You can now imagine the insanely large amount (or **V**olume) of data that is generated every minute around the world.
 Data volume is the primary attribute of big data.
 Big data can be quantified by size in Terabytes (TBs) or Petabytes (PBs), as well as even the number of records, transactions, tables, or files.
-Additionally, one of the things that make big data really big is that it’s coming from a greater variety of sources than ever before, including logs, clickstreams, and social media as we will see below.
+Additionally, one of the things that makes big data really big is that it’s coming from a greater variety of sources than ever before, including logs, clickstreams, and social media as we will see below.

 <img src="./images/rank_users.png" width="650">